-Manual moderation isn’t really rocket science.
+Manual content moderation isn’t rocket science.
 Take away the bad stuff and leave the good.
 Right?
 Well, let’s look at how you build a successful content moderation team – one that is successful and delivers on its promise.

-For very basic moderation sure, but the truth is that as soon as you reach any significant volumes on the site, moderation becomes a lot more complex.
-And to handle the complexity professionally you will need a very well organized team of moderators.
-To build that you will need to know the best practices for running an efficient moderation team.
+For very basic moderation, sure, but the truth is that as soon as you reach any significant volume on the site, moderation becomes much more complex.
+To handle the complexity professionally, you will need a well-organized team of moderators.
+To build that, you must know the best practices for running an efficient moderation team.

-We have dedicated other articles to talking about KPI’s and moderation methods, but once you have decided on the goals and methods you need to look at your delivery framework to ensure that your team has the optimal conditions to consistently and efficiently carry out quality work.
+We have dedicated other articles to talking about KPIs and content moderation methods.
+Still, once you have decided on the goals and methods, you need to look at your delivery framework to ensure that your team has the optimal conditions to consistently and efficiently carry out quality work.

 Communicate, Communicate, Communicate!